 Hardware Sampling Rate: Text editor that allows you to set the hardware sampling rate frequency.
 This is set to 30,000 Hz by default.
 It must match whatever your hardware is set to.

-The Hardware Configuration Group also contains an embedded Device Panel that may be used to add or remove different devices to your workspace.
-To add a device, simply click the “Select Device” option, select the desired device from the drop down menu, and then click the “+Add Device” button.
+The Hardware Configuration Group also contains the Current Devices Panel that can be used to add or remove devices to your workspace.
+To add a device, simply click the “Select Device” option, select the desired device from the drop down menu, then click the “+Add Device” button.
 The newly added device will be added to the list of “Current Devices.”
 To remove a device, select one of the devices from the “Current Devices” list and click the “Remove” button.